GSA/digitalgov.gov/content/posts/2019/11/2019-11-18-building-elements-that-earn-trust.md

 slug: building-elements-that-earn-trust
 date: 2019-11-18 08:34:00 -0500
 title: 'Building the Elements That Earn Trust'
-deck: "Let’s talk the elements that go into building trust with people who are using our services&#46;"
+deck: "Let’s talk about the elements that go into building trust with people who are using our services&#46;"
 summary: 'This week, we’d like to talk about trust, and the elements that go into building trust with people who are using our services&#46;'
 authors:
   - jeremyzilar